Shooting: Hunting with guns

 Edward Hacker (1813–1905), after Abraham Cooper, RA, (1787–1868), print of shooting, UK.

 In the United Kingdom shooting often refers to the activity of hunting game birds such as grouse or pheasants, or small game such as rabbits, with guns.
 A shooter is sometimes referred to as a "gun".
 Shooting may also refer to the culling of vermin with guns.
 Clay pigeon shooting is meant to simulate shooting pigeons released from traps after live birds were banned in the United Kingdom in 1921.

 Weapons

-Shooting most often refers to the use of a gun (firearm or air gun), although it can also be used to describe discharging of any ranged weapons like a bow, crossbow, slingshot, or even blowpipe.
+Shooting most often refers to the use of a gun (firearm or air gun), although it can also be used to describe discharging of such as a bow, crossbow, slingshot, or even blowpipe.
 The term "weapon" does not necessarily mean it is used as a combat tool, but as a piece of equipment to help the user best achieve the hit on their intended targets.

 Shooting is also used in warfare, self-defense, crime, and law enforcement.
 Duels were sometimes held using guns.
 Shooting without a target has applications such as celebratory gunfire, 21-gun salute, or firing starting pistols, incapable of releasing bullets.